 An installment in John T. Edge’s Points South column, Local Fare.

 Time at Helen’s raises questions, small and large.
 Other than great barbecue, and my respect and affection for the woman who owns the restaurant, what calls me to Brownsville?
 And, more broadly, what drives middle-class Southerners to seek pleasure and solace in places often referred to as joints and shacks?

-A video supplement to “The Harris Hegemony” by John T. Edge, published in the Fall 2016 issue.
+A video supplement to “Folk Witness” by John T. Edge, published in the Fall 2018 issue.

 “I will fix this, if they let me,” says Will Harris of White Oak Pastures as he machetes through a briar-tangled bamboo thicket and scampers over a mossy boulder, plunging toward a ruined concrete-bordered public pool glossed with emerald slime and swarmed by dragonflies.
 For much of the nineteenth and twentieth centuries, this bottom-of-the-bluff park at the heart of Bluffton, a farming town on Georgia’s southwestern fringe, was a symbol of civic commonwealth for white settlers who staked claims after Andrew Jackson killed off and kicked out the Creek Indians in 1814.

 An installment in our weekly series, The By and By.